bddap/wr227/final/src/State.md

 While the bug is avoidable without a state machine, it's much easier to catch when using the the State pattern.

-Automata uses the State pattern to model cell behavour.
-In fact, cell behavior is completly defined as a single state machine.
+Automata uses the State pattern to model cell behavior.
+In fact, cell behavior is completely defined as a single state machine.
 Automata's state machine is described as a function called `next_middle`. `next_middle` takes the surrounding cell states as input, and returns the next state of the middle cell.

 ```rust,ignore
 pub fn next_middle(surroundings: Surroundings) -> Automata {